 One more important note: ETS Surgery is NOT recommended for sweaty feet.
 NOT even as a last resort.
-The side effects can be dire, and reversing the procedure is not possible.
+The side effects can be severe, and reversing the procedure is not possible.

 In addition to the treatments mentioned above, there are a number of products and tips available to help make living with sweaty feet easier:

-Inserts help absorb moisture so your feet don't slip in sandals and shoes stay drier longer.
-We love this tip: Try Summer Soles shoe inserts and use our coupon code just for SweatHelp readers!
+- Shoe inserts help absorb moisture so your feet don't slip and shoes stay drier longer.
+Find a coupon code just for SweatHelp visitors!

-Shoe driers can help your shoes to dry thoroughly and quickly so they are ready to wear again, smell better, and last longer.
-We've tried Peet's Shoe Dryers and loved them!
+- Shoe driers can help your shoes to dry thoroughly and quickly so they are ready to wear again, smell better, and last longer.
+Check our Fan Faves page for options and discounts.

-To learn more about hyperhidrosis treatments and management techniques for sweaty feet, talk to a physician who is experienced in treating hyperhidrosis.
+To learn more about hyperhidrosis treatments and management techniques for sweaty feet, talk to a healthcare professional who is experienced in treating hyperhidrosis.